Echium, viper's bugloss: sowing, planting and care

 - Make a mix of potting compost, sand and loam.

-- Add sand or compost if necessary to lighten soil and a dose of horn meal if soil very poor.
+- Add sand or compost if necessary to lighten soil and a dose of horn meal if soil is very poor.

 - Replace soil and firm lightly.